Brief the listing visually

 No. It shortens and simplifies the staging portion, but teams still decide how the imagery fits their broader listing and sales process.

-The fastest way to evaluate fit is to stage one real room, review the workflow internally, and see how quickly the team can move from upload to publishable output.
+Stage one real room, review the workflow internally, and see how quickly the team can move from upload to publishable output.